SeniorDesign2023/Slippi_Stats/docs/final.md

 ### Statement of Work
 - Whole Team
 - 1 per  team member
+- Beckham: As team lead I was heavily involved in the planning/design process early on.
+As we transitioned into development I worked primarily on the backend, programming the GeneralizedAgent and CharacterData classes as well as our default test logic that implement these classes.

 ### Reflection on your team's ability to design, implement, and evaluate a solution.
 [20 pt]